-At some point along the line Hollywood decided that a good horror movie needed to be built on a strong foundation of homoerotic subtext.
+At some point along the line in the early 2000’s Hollywood decided that a good horror movie needed to be built on a strong foundation of homoerotic subtext.
 Now where that’s not really a BAD thing their efforts to both cram in as much homoeroticism as possible, while avoiding actual gay characters or story-lines really is a horror show.

 Cases in point…..